vcuspinera/vcuspinera.github.io/_projects/2021-08-baby-names.md

   - Python
 ---

 Getting a __name for a baby__ is not as trivial as people could think, or at least not for my wife and me.
 We look for names for our baby girl everywhere and we pick some options.
 However, I started to wonder if we were looking in the right places and if there could be a way to measure which would be the best name for our daughter.
 So, I found three databases with names from Spanish and English-speaking countries, analyzed trends and top frequent names, and wrote down a list of all possible names.
-Finally, I developed an tool that transforms the names using the __International Phonetic Alphabet__ and measures how well a surname sounds with another surname and/or family names in both English and Spanish, by returning a score to make it easier finding possible names for a baby.
+Finally, I developed an tool that transforms the names using the __International Phonetic Alphabet__ and measures how well a first name sounds with a middle name and/or family names in both English and Spanish, by returning a score to make it easier finding possible names for a baby.
 $\bigstar$ *[Click here](https://github.com/vcuspinera/Baby_names) o see the GitHub repository with the complete analysis of this project.*

 *Author: Victor Cuspinera ([vcuspinera](https://github.com/vcuspinera))*